DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 Slow Motion Time-Lapse Recording

-On the other hand, the Osmo Nano is a great performer in slow motion recording, continuing DJI's tradition of excellence.
-Although the frame rates of 2.7K and 1080P are the same, the Osmo Nano's 4K recording can reach 120fps, which is capable of recording 4x slow motion.
+DJI Osmo Nano The Osmo Nano's performance in slow-motion recording continues the strength of DJI's products.
+Although the frame rates of 2.7K and 1080P are the same, the Osmo Nano's 4K recording is capable of 120fps, making it possible to record at up to 1080p.
+4x slow motion.

-In comparison, the GO Ultra's 4K only supports up to 60fps and only up to 2x slow motion.
-If you often need to shoot high resolution slow motion footage, the Osmo Nano has a clear advantage in this regard.
+In comparison.Insta360 GO Ultra The Osmo Nano's 4K only supports up to 60fps and only up to 2x slow motion.
+If you often need to shoot slow motion footage in high resolution, the Osmo Nano has a clear advantage in this regard.

 Picture Quality Comparison Summary